olpotkin/Vehicle-Detection/README.md

 #### 2. Final choice of HOG parameters

-I tried various combinations of parameters and settled with a stable set:
+Various combinations of parameters were tried and settled with a stable set:

 ```
 color_space    = 'YCrCb'    # Can be RGB, HSV, LUV, HLS, YUV, YCrCb